letzya/tyk-docs/tyk-docs/content/tyk-self-managed.md

 ##### Compatibility

-Uptime tests is only available for Tyk Self-Managed users.
+Uptime tests are only available for Tyk Self-Managed users.
 It is not available on Tyk Cloud.

 ##### How do the uptime tests work?